Strobesstrobes

 How often should a company run red team exercises?

 Most mature organizations run a full red team engagement once or twice a year, supplemented by more frequent purple team sessions and continuous penetration testing on new releases.
-Frequency depends on risk profile, regulatory requirements (such as TIBER-EU for financial institutions), and how much the environment changes between exercises.
+Frequency depends on risk profile, regulatory requirements such as TIBER-EU or DORA for financial institutions, and how much the environment changes between exercises.

 Sources and references